The Ballad of Lefty Brown: Release

 The film had its world premiere at South by Southwest on March 11, 2017.
 Shortly after, A24 and DirecTV Cinema acquired distribution rights to the film.
 The film had a subsequent wide release on December 15, 2017.
 Sold-out screenings of the film, near its shoot location in Whitehall, Montana, raised over $10,000 toward historical preservation efforts by the Jefferson Valley Museum.

 The Blu-ray/DVD from Lionsgate features bonus content including the featurette "Designing the Look of ‘The Ballad of Lefty Brown" with director Jared Moshe and production designer Eve McCarney discussing the creative process, color palettes and set choices for the film.
 "Bringing the Truth to Myth: Inside of the Characters of The Ballad of Lefty Brown," features interviews with Moshe, Bill Pullman, Kathy Baker, Tommy Flanagan, and Jim Caviezel.
 The DVD also includes audio commentary with Moshe and Pullman.

+Reception

-Critical reception
+Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 30 reviews, and an average rating of 6.3/10.
 On Metacritic, the film has a weighted average score of 64 out of 100, based on 12 critics, indicating "generally favorable reviews".